This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 But this is also about timing.

-The money needs to be raised, but not dropped like a bomb before the high-ticket service has been well and truly sold.
+The money needs to be raised, but not until the high-ticket service has been well and truly sold.

 If you keep an eye on sales copy for high-ticket services, including coaching and programs, you’ll notice the pricing isn’t always revealed in the sales copy.